kevinfrey/optimistic-weather/README.md

    ```sh
    npm run dev
    ```
    Vite prints a local URL—open it in your browser to explore the optimistic outlooks.
+Your recent searches are saved locally, so returning visitors can replay them instantly.

 ## Scripts
 | Command | Description |